Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Related Work

-When scaling up Pre-trained Language Models (PLMs), emergent abilities (e.g., such as arithmetic reasoning~\cite{chung2022scaling}, chain-of-thought (CoT) reasoning~\cite{wei2022chain}) can enable LLMs to address a wide range of complex tasks~\cite{wei2022emergent}.
-However, these emergent abilities are rarely present in smaller PLMs, e.g., BERT~\cite{devlin2019bert}.
-However, these exceptional LLMs still have limitations, such as producing hallucinations with factual errors or potential risk responses in certain specific contexts~\cite{openai2023gpt4, bang2023multitask}.
-Essentially, LLMs appear to unconsciously utilize knowledge to solve tasks, yet still lack the ability to control the accuracy of knowledge usage~\cite{zhao2023survey}.
-Therefore, subsequent studies focus on enhancing CoT's potential to improve reasoning accuracy \cite{fu2022complexity}, including diverse reasoning paths sampling \cite{wang2022self}, sub-problems divided for sequential solving \cite{zhou2022least}, introducing self-asking and self-answering \cite{press2022measuring}, and employing multi-agent debates \cite{du2023improving}.
+As foundation models scale up in terms of data and parameters, they exhibit emergent abilities - capabilities that are absent in smaller models but naturally arise in larger ones.
+These emergent phenomena include arithmetic reasoning~\cite{chung2022scaling}, chain-of-thought (CoT) reasoning~\cite{wei2022chain}, and multi-modal reasoning~\cite{proreason, openai2023gpt4}, enabling foundation models to tackle increasingly complex tasks~\cite{wei2022emergent}.
+However, these exceptional foundation models still have limitations, such as producing hallucinations with factual errors or potential risk responses in certain specific contexts~\cite{openai2023gpt4, bang2023multitask}.
+Essentially, foundation models appear to unconsciously utilize knowledge to solve tasks, yet cannot still control the accuracy of knowledge usage~\cite{zhao2023survey}.
+Firstly, subsequent studies focus on enhancing CoT's potential to improve reasoning accuracy \cite{fu2022complexity}, including diverse reasoning paths sampling \cite{wang2022self}, sub-problems divided for sequential solving \cite{zhou2022least}, introducing self-asking and self-answering \cite{press2022measuring}, and employing multi-agent debates \cite{du2023improving}.
+However, they do not focus on identifying errors in the reasoning paths.
+Secondly, several works tried to strengthen, update, and discriminate foundation models' responses by introducing external knowledge.
+This external knowledge can be injected into foundation models by providing them with relevant dense vectors or documents retrieved from the knowledge base~\cite{lewis2020retrieval,borgeaud2022improving}.
+Similarly, it can also be formatted into logical forms, combined with responses in natural language to obtain the final answer~\cite{yu2022decaf}.
+The performance of this method is significantly constrained by the capabilities of the information retrieval system and the quality of the knowledge base.
+Furthermore, in the multi-modal reasoning domain, CompCoT~\cite{MitraCCoT} leverages scene graph representations to enhance the compositional reasoning capabilities of multi-modal foundation models through a zero-shot chain-of-thought prompting approach.
+Zhang et al. \cite{zhang2024multimodalchainofthoughtreasoninglanguage} propose a two-stage framework that separates rationale generation and answer inference, demonstrating that explicit modality fusion in the reasoning process can mitigate hallucination even with relatively small model sizes.